aptos-labs/aptos-core/developer-docs-site/docs/tutorials/tutorial-my-first-transaction.md

     ```

 3. Install dependencies
-    To setup Diem Core, change to the `diem` directory and run the setup script to install the dependencies, as shown below:
+    To setup Aptos Core, change to the `aptos` directory and run the setup script to install the dependencies, as shown below:

     ```
     ./scripts/dev_setup.sh